straz/pas/pubs/nytimes/1990-corp-america.md

 Robert W. Hall, a professor at the Indiana University School of Business, referring to buyers of Harley-Davidson motorcycles.

-> "What Saudi Arabia is to oil, the United States is to entertaient."
+> "What Saudi Arabia is to oil, the United States is to entertainment."

 Raymond Katz, an analyst for Shearson Lehman, describing the appeal of Hollywood studios to foreign investors.